rk2900/DRSA/README.md

 # DEep Survival Analysis (DESA)
 A `tensorflow` implementation of DESA model.
-This is the experiment code for the KDD'18 submitted paper "Deep Survival Analysis for Fine-grained Bid Landscape Forecasting in Real-time Bidding Advertising".
+This is the experiment code for the working paper.
 If you have any questions, please feel free to contact [Kan Ren](http://apex.sjtu.edu.cn/members/kren) (kren@apex.sjtu.edu.cn), [Jiarui Qin](http://apex.sjtu.edu.cn/members/qinjr) (qinjr@apex.sjtu.edu.cn) and [Lei Zheng](http://apex.sjtu.edu.cn/members/zhenglei)(zhenglei@apex.sjtu.edu.cn).

 Our model is `DESA` model.
 The baseline models are `COX-NN`, `MM`, `STM`, `MTLSA`, `RNN` and `DNN`.